adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 View this email in your browser. **Warning: Flashing Imagery**

-Welcome to the latest Python on Microcontrollers newsletter! *insert 2-3 sentences from editor (what's in overview, banter)* - *Anne Barela, Ed.*
+Welcome to the latest Python on Microcontrollers newsletter! *insert 2-3 sentences from editor (what's in overview, banter)* - *Anne Barela, Editor*

 We're on [Discord](https://discord.gg/HYqvREz), [Twitter](https://twitter.com/search?q=circuitpython&src=typed_query&f=live), and for past newsletters - [view them all here](https://www.adafruitdaily.com/category/circuitpython/).
 If you're reading this on the web, [subscribe here](https://www.adafruitdaily.com/).
 Here's the news this week: